 The emerging field of epigenetics studies how peoples’ experiences change the way they express their genes.
 While trauma can’t change genetics, it alters how your cells follow those instructions.
 Children born to parents who experienced trauma could have higher risks of chronic disease and behavioral disorders, even if they didn’t experience negative events themselves.
 The stress from ACEs can change your attention span, decision-making abilities, learning, ability to form healthy relationships, and response to stress.
 Then, these changes impact the brains of their children, as well.

 Children who have ACEs often have PTSD.
 They live much of their lives in fight, flight, or freeze/fright mode.
-They perceive the world as dangerous, and they don’t trust teachers or their peers.
+Because of the PTSD, they perceive the world as dangerous, and they don’t trust teachers or their peers.
 They eventually cope with their negative feelings by participating in risky behaviors like drug use and overeating.
 According to Indiana University, children who had ACEs are more likely to suffer from obesity, suicide, depression, heart disease, cancer, stroke, and drug or alcohol abuse.

 They’re also likely to have parents who also suffered from ACEs when they were younger.
 Kids with more than three ACEs are three times more likely to fail classes and six times more likely to have behavioral problems.
 Attendance problems are also five times more likely.
 People with ACEs also have lower earnings and education levels as adults.